 President Valery Giscard D'Estaing of France has said that black majority rule in Rhodesia is a necessary step towards the development of Africa.

-President Valery Giscard D'Estaing of France has said that black majority rule in Rhodesia is a necessary step towards the development of Africa.
+Background: President Valery Giscard D'Estaing of France has said that black majority rule in Rhodesia is a necessary step towards the development of Africa.
 He was speaking in Libreville during a three-day state visit to Gabon.

 SYNOPSIS: President Giscard arrived in Libreville on Thursday (5 August) and was given a tumultuous welcome.
 Thousands of people, and several groups of tribal dancers, turned out to greet him, his wife and his son Louis, when they arrived at Libreville Airport.
 Also present to welcome them at the airport was their host, President Albert-Bernard Bongo.